 Headed out on the 16th, intending to stop on Wreck Island (how’s that for a name) because we heard it had some walking trails.
 We tried and tried to find a good anchor spot, but the high water made it difficult.
 The usual places were too deep and we finally gave up and continued the journey.
 Headed to the next anchorage in Echo Bay.

 We departed the larger area of water and wound our way up to the anchorage.
-Lo’ and Behold, we arrive and notice that all the boats there are anchored and tied from their sterns to a point on land.
+Lo’ and behold, we arrive and notice that all the boats there are anchored and tied from their sterns to a point on land.
 Uh Oh – never done this before.
 We spotted 2 men in a dinghy and Ed waved them over and admitted we had never done this kind of anchoring; could they let us know how to do it.
 Al and Mark could not have been more helpful.
 They asked if we had some carabiners.
 Uh, no. They said “just a minute” and they took off and started scouting the shore.
 Came back and told us where to move the boat.
 They had found some “eyes” that were drilled into the rock on the shore and we could tie there.
-It took us awhile, but we got the boat anchored and then they took one of our stern lines and dinghyed to the shore with to tie it to the metal eye.
+It took us awhile, but we got the boat anchored and then they took one of our stern lines and dinghyed to the shore with an anchor line to tie it to the metal eye.
 Boaters are the best!

 We made fast friends with Al and Mark by inviting them aboard for beers.
 They were part of a three boat group on vacation.
 They were headed to Henry’s – a very popular eating spot – for lunch.
 Noting that their dinghies had more motor power than ours, Ed sort of asked if we could hitch a ride.
 Sure!
 Eight of us boarded the two dinghies and yeah – they had LOTS more power than our 3 hp motor.
 Went for quite a ride.
 Got to Henry’s and met up with some Loopers we hadn’t seen in awhile.
 The seafood lunch was GREAT!
 We heard tales of all the famous people who had eaten there – Goldie Hawn has a “cottage” near by.
 Nobody famous there while we ate lunch.